-> The Research in Educational Policy and Management (REPAM) is a peer-reviewed academic journal and publishes only original scholarly works written in English.
-REPAM welcomes research papers, theoretical works, literature reviews, research reports and book reviews on all aspects of curriculum studies.
+The Research in Educational Policy and Management (REPAM) is a peer-reviewed academic journal that publishes only original scholarly works written in English.
+REPAM welcomes research papers, theoretical works, literature reviews, research reports, and book reviews on all aspects of educational policy and management.

 All manuscripts submitted to REPAM are rigorously evaluated via a double-blind peer review process.
 The manuscripts should be original, unpublished, and not in consideration for publication elsewhere at the time of submission.

-Please pay special attention to the subject matter of your manuscript to be within the scope of the Journal.
-Manuscripts that are not suitable for the scope of the journal are rejected even if they have high scientific quality.
-For detailed information on aims and scope of REPAM, please refer to Aims & Scope.
+The subject matter of all manuscripts must be within the scope of the journal.
+Manuscripts that are not suitable for the journal will be rejected even if they are of high scientific quality.
+For detailed information on the aims and scope of REPAM, please refer to Aims & Scope.

-To cover the cost for providing our high-quality publishing service and free access to readers, authors pay a one-time Article Processing Charge (APC) for manuscripts accepted after peer-review.
-As of 01.03.2021, the APC is 240 USD.
-There are no charges for rejected articles, no submission charges, and no surcharges based on the length of an article, figures or supplementary data.
+To cover the cost of providing a high-quality publishing service and free access to readers, authors of manuscripts accepted to REPAM shall pay a one-time Article Processing Charge (APC) of 240 USD.
+There is no charge for rejected articles, and no surcharge based on the length of the article, figures, or supplementary data.
 Editorial items (Editorials, Corrections, Additions, Retractions, Letters, Comments, etc.) are published free of charge.

 Manuscript Format and Style

-Since REPAM applies a double blind peer review, the manuscript file must not contain any information that could reveal the identities of the authors or their institutions.
+Since REPAM applies a double-blind peer review process, the manuscript file must not contain any information that reveals the identities of the authors or their institutions.

 Recommended manuscript length is 2500 to 8000 words, including references.